dydco/DataSciencePlayground/README.md

 To interact with the individual projects:

 1. Navigate to the project folder of interest.

 2. Open the Jupyter notebook associated with the project.

 3. Follow the instructions within the notebook to reproduce the analysis or run the code.

 4. Presentations are created in JupyterLab and exported as HTML files.

+> :warning: GitHub cannot display the presentations.
+You need to download the file to view the presentation.
-    * Open the presentation and navigate through it using the arrow keys.
+> * Open the presentation and navigate through it using the arrow keys.
-    * During the presentation, you can see navigation controls at the bottom of the screen.
+> * During the presentation, you can see navigation controls at the bottom of the screen.
-    * Main ideas are presented on individual slides (use the right arrow key to advance).
+> * Main ideas are presented on individual slides (use the right arrow key to advance).
-    * Ideas are further developed in sets of subslides and fragments (use the down arrow key).
+> * Ideas are further developed in sets of subslides and fragments (use the down arrow key).
-    * Once you reach the last subslide with the down arrow, move to the next topic using the right arrow.
+> * Once you reach the last subslide with the down arrow, move to the next topic using the right arrow.
-    * Press `ESC` to toggle the slide overview.
+> * Press `ESC` to toggle the slide overview.
-    * The left and up arrow keys allow you to move backward and upward through the slides, respectively.
+> * The left and up arrow keys allow you to move backward and upward through the slides, respectively.